teamclairvoyant/apache-airflow-cloudera-csd/README.md

 ## Requirements
 - A supported operating system.
 - MySQL or PostgreSQL database in which to store Airflow metadata.
-- [Airflow](https://github.com/teamclairvoyant/apache-airflow-parcels) and [RabbitMQ](https://github.com/teamclairvoyant/rabbitmq-cloudera-parcel) parcels need to be installed.
+- The [Airflow](https://github.com/teamclairvoyant/apache-airflow-parcels) parcel needs to be installed.

 ### Currently Supported Versions of Airflow
 - Airflow 1.7.1.3